 North Park University provides new students the opportunity to fulfill certain prerequisites or subject requirements through placement testing.
 All incoming students are encouraged to take placement tests in math and foreign language.
-North Park offers placement exams in math, writing and foreign language.

 Modern Language

 North Park's Core Curriculum requires undergraduate students to be proficient through the second semester course level in a language other than English.
 Traditionally, this is accomplished by taking two semesters of one modern language.
 If your primary language is something other than English you may fulfill the language requirement by taking the English language placement exam.